 As a federal Entitlement Community, the City of New Bedford’s Office of Housing and Community Development (OHCD) is required by the U.S Department of Housing and Urban Development to report on its programs and activities.
 The City of New Bedford receives three entitlement grants, which are as follows: Community Development Block Grant (CDBG), HOME Investment Partnership Grant (HOME), and Emergency Solutions Grant (ESG).
 The OHCD is responsible for administering the grants and preparing the following plans/reports:

 - Consolidated Plan – The Consolidated Plan is a five-year plan for the expenditure of federal funds by the City of New Bedford.
 The plan is based on extensive community participation, detailed demographic analysis, socioeconomic trends and input from partnering community agencies.
 The Consolidated Plan (often called “The Con Plan) is the vision for OHCD department activities in each five-year period.

 - Annual Action Plan – The City’s Action Plan is a statement of how federal funds will be spent over the course of the fiscal year (July 1st through June 30th).
 Each year a Request for Proposals (RFP) is released.
 These proposals are reviewed according to the priorities established in the Consolidated Plan and ranked for funding.

 - Ten Year Plan to Address and Eliminate Homelessness – Articulates the City’s formal strategy for assisting homeless individuals and families move from streets and shelters to economic independence and self-sufficiency.
-The Department of Planning, Housing & Community Development, in partnership with the Homeless Service Provider Network, seeks to strengthen prevention strategies and to expand permanent affordable housing opportunities for chronic and episodic homeless individuals and families.
+The Office of Housing & Community Development, in partnership with the Homeless Service Provider Network, seeks to strengthen prevention strategies and to expand permanent affordable housing opportunities for chronic and episodic homeless individuals and families.

 Ten Year Plan to Address and Eliminate Homelessness